FearGoidte/feargoidte.github.io/source/articles/2016-03-25-reading-whilst-watching-and-listening.xhtml.markdown

 The only two widely-supported styling options for the text are the bold (`<b>`) and italic (`<i>`) mark-up elements.
 Computers tend to embolden fonts by drawing over them with bigger, thicker pen rendering ugly results so I only use italics.

-Use italic to emphasis an individual word in speech where it is emphasized in the dialogue, “she said *what*?” and also to indicate the dialogue is being spoken by someone off camera, out of focus, or in the background whilst another character is in the foreground and in focus.
+Use italic to emphasis an individual word in speech where it is emphasized in the dialogue, “she said *what*?”; to indicate the dialogue is being spoken by someone off camera, out of focus, or in the background whilst another character is in the foreground and in focus; and for intertitles.

 An em dash (—) indicates the beginning of a line of dialogue.
 If two characters’ or people’s dialogue is on the screen at the same time, each characters line is introduced with an em dash: